jaanga/gestification/work-in-hand/readme.md

-The aps in this folder is that works a bit, but can yous a lot more effort.
+The apps in this folder is stuff that works - after a fashion - but can use a lot more effort.